How-To Creole

 Si w tande moun sa yo ap diskite, chape poul ou anvan yo kòmanse goumen.

-If you hear these people arguing, go away before they start fighting,
+If you hear those people arguing, get out of there before they start fighting.

 Fun Facts